 As a high school senior, I competed in the America’s Junior Miss scholarship program (now Distinguished Young Woman) and won the Rhode Island’s Junior Miss.
 It was life-changing as it offered me a full four-year scholarship to Troy University.
 It was here that I fell in love with the South, fried green tomatoes, and discovered the power of public relations.

 My passion for PR evolved as I explored opportunities in government, nonprofit, corporate, and academia.
 I took what I learned and loved and launched my own boutique-consulting agency.
-It has evolved over the past ten years to support brands that believe that purpose-driven organizations deliver the best results for team members, clients, and communities alike.
+It has evolved over the past decade to support brands that believe that purpose-driven organizations deliver the best results for team members, clients, and communities alike.

 My clients are true partners whom I am proud to collaborate with because they use business as a force for good.
 I appreciate the opportunity to share my purpose with them - to amplify the goodness of individuals and organizations for the betterment of society.

 My commitment to my purpose and my community has not faltered.
 As a mom to three energetic and amazing children, I engage in community service that allows me to be a part of their daily activities including PTO positions and support of their annual toy drive for the Yale-New Haven Children’s Hospital Toy Closet.